Be a nonviolence leader: Start a Hope Tank in your community.

-Some ten years ago Metta’s Michael Nagler proudly announced to a young adult friend that he was planning to inaugurate a new think tank on peace and nonviolence.
+Some 10 years ago Michael Nagler, our founder and president, proudly announced to a young adult friend that he was planning to inaugurate a new think tank on peace and nonviolence.
 “We don’t need another think tank,” she replied.
 “We need a hope tank.”
 And so Hope Tank came into being.
 After some experimentation, we currently work with a very simple format:

-- once a week (of late we’ve been so busy we’ve thinned it to the first Saturday of the month) we gather at 8:30 am for half an hour’s silent meditation.
-(Most Metta people follow passage meditation, but others use other methods.)
+- On the first Saturday of the month we gather at 8:30am for a 30-minute silent meditation.
+(Many of us follow passage meditation, while others use other methods.)

-- at 9 or so – after introductions if there are new members – we have a vegetarian potluck breakfast;
+- At 9am, after introductions if new members have joined us, we enjoy a vegetarian potluck breakfast.

-- as breakfast winds down we begin the conversation, going on ‘till we reach a natural stopping place, which is usually between around 10:30 and 11:30.
+- As breakfast winds down we begin the conversation, going until we reach a natural stopping place, which is usually between 10:30 and 11:30.

-Friends sometimes come with a specific concern; for example, some of our friends from San Jose are very passionate about their involvement with immigration issues and they want the group’s wisdom on ideas to improve their work.
+Friends sometimes come with specific concerns to discuss.
+For example, some are very passionate about their involvement with immigration issues and they want the group’s wisdom on ideas to improve their work.
 Other topics come up spontaneously.

-The guidelines for our discussion are, again, very simple: we want to be open but focused.
-‘Focused’ means that we are only interested in very real social or cultural problems; ‘open’ means we take a brainstorming attitude in which nothing is ruled out a priori: we’re looking for anything that can work.
+The guidelines for our discussion are, again, simple: we want to be open but focused.
+“Focused” means we are interested only in very real social or cultural problems; “open” means we take a brainstorming attitude in which nothing is ruled out a priori: we’re looking for anything that can work.
 Threads have ranged from the meaning of life to the new organizational formats to specifics of nonviolence (what about property damage, etc.).
-Occasionally we’ve used talking sticks.
+Occasionally, we’ve used talking sticks.

-The benefits of the hope tank are many, including but not limited to getting to practice listening in a small group; building nonviolence community; deeper processing of nonviolence principles (actually talking about how nonviolence works makes us more prepared to use it); general inspiration (that’s no small thing!); and thinking strategically and realistically—without losing hope—about solutions to today’s toughest challenges.
+The benefits of the hope tank are many, including but not limited to: getting to practice listening in a small group; building nonviolence community; processing nonviolence principles more deeply (actually talking about how nonviolence works makes us more prepared to use it); finding general inspiration; and thinking strategically and realistically—without losing hope—about solutions to today’s toughest challenges.

-One of Metta’s biggest projects, Roadmap, largely emerged from hope tank conversations with many participants over many months.
+One of our biggest projects, Roadmap, largely emerged from hope tank conversations with many participants over many months.

-Needless to say, we have no patent on hope tanks!
-Several have begun elsewhere and we offer the model freely for your own experiments.
-We have found it a vibrant, community-building way to collect wisdom on important topics; we hope you will, too.
+We offer the Hope Tank model freely, for your own experiments.
+We have found it a vibrant, community-building way to collect wisdom on important topics.
+We hope you will too.